FreeCAD/homebrew-freecad/README.md

 # Installation

-These steps have been tested on Mavericks 10.9.2 with Xcode 5.1.
+These steps have been tested on Mavericks 10.9.2 through 10.9.4 with Xcode 5.1.

 ## Prerequisites

 * An up-to-date installation of [homebrew](http://brew.sh)
 * The [homebrew/science](https://github.com/Homebrew/homebrew-science) tap
-* The patched **python** recipe (2.7.6) from this tap
+* The patched **python** recipe (2.7.8) from this tap
 * The patched **coin** recipe from this tap

 It's easy to install the homebrew/science tap